xavivives/abstractions/docs/HumanNature/Meditation/MeditationPractice.md

 It is therefore important the "exclusive" part of it.
 If used for other practices (focus working) in may be occupied by others, not be tiddy...

 ### Anywhere
-I need to find ways to remind me of keeping the practice of `awareness` and `ecuanimity` on every-day situations.
+I need to find ways to remind me of keeping the practice of `awareness` and `equanimity` on every-day situations.
 Ideas:
 - Phone notifications
 - Stickers (in computer, phone, Orxata)